ipsy-md/docs/docs/cluster/cecile/slurm.md

     ```

-    Now that your array job script is ready you can run your jobs using the `sbatch` command as follows:
+    Now that your array job script is ready you can run it by using the `sbatch` command as follows:

     ```bash
     sbatch my_array_job.slurm